Abhinav-09-Bhardwaj/temp/README.md

 I want to thank Lisa also, she has been my go-to lead for almost everything either it is business related or technical stuffs bcoz I’m someone who doesn’t really follow blindly, you can say I'm not a good follower in that sense; but I try to understand the reasons first.
 And, that’s what I got in discussions with her, she always explained the “why”, not just the “what” and even she used to share online articles to help me understand things more deeply.

-And same goes with Jason also, he has helped me a lot whether it is related to code changes, deployments, environments, Git, github, bitbucket, etc. He always explained things with what's happening behind & how we'll be or how we should be tackling it.
+And same goes with Jason also, he has been a huge help whether it was with code changes, deployments, environments, Git, github, bitbucket, etc, he always explained things with what's happening behind & how we'll be or how we should be tackling it.

 so thank you so much Lisa & Jason.